dotnet/AspNetCore.Docs/aspnetcore/fundamentals/startup.md

 ## The ConfigureServices method

 The [ConfigureServices](/dotnet/api/microsoft.aspnetcore.hosting.startupbase.configureservices) method, which is optional, is called by the web host before the `Configure` method to configure the app's services.
 The web host may configure some services before `Startup` methods are called (details are provided in the [Hosting](xref:fundamentals/hosting) topic).
 By convention, [Configuration options](xref:fundamentals/configuration/index) are set in the `ConfigureServices` method.
-Adding services to the service container makes them available within the app via [dependency injection](xref:fundamentals/dependency-injection).
+Adding services to the service container makes them available within the app and in the `Configure` method resolved via [dependency injection](xref:fundamentals/dependency-injection) or from [IApplicationBuilder.ApplicationServices](/dotnet/api/microsoft.aspnetcore.builder.iapplicationbuilder.applicationservices).

 For features that require substantial setup, there are `Add[Service]` extension methods on [IServiceCollection](/dotnet/api/Microsoft.Extensions.DependencyInjection.IServiceCollection).
 A typical web app registers services for Entity Framework, Identity, and MVC: